awsdocs/amazon-vpc-network-administrator-guide/doc_source/Juniper_Troubleshooting.md

 ## Tunnel<a name="TunnelTroubleshooting"></a>

 First, double\-check that you have the necessary firewall rules in place\.
-For a list of the rules, see [Configuring a Firewall Between the Internet and Your Customer Gateway](Introduction.md#FirewallRules)\.
+For a list of the rules, see [Configuring a Firewall Between the Internet and Your Customer Gateway Device](Introduction.md#FirewallRules)\.

 If your firewall rules are set up correctly, then continue troubleshooting with the following command: